- Product Reviews

-With this unique and user-friendly Etch Remover / Marble Polishing product, removing water-stains and spots, glass-rings, dull spots and damage from acid and chemical etching has never been easier!
+This unique and user-friendly Etch Remover / Marble Polishing compound easily removes water-stains, glass-rings, and dull spots to restore the shiny finish.
+Repairing damage from acid and chemical etching has never been easier!

 SAVE 15% on the Etch Remover when also purchasing the "Bundle" (see tab on this page above) Etch Remover + Granite & Marble Spray Cleaner.
 The Marble Repair Kit offers complete care with repair, cleaning, and polishing products.

-Restore the shine to your polished marble and travertine surfaces with this very popular and effective professional-grade marble polishing & etch repair product.
+Restore the shine to your polished marble and travertine surfaces with this very popular and effective professional-grade etch repair marble polishing powder.
 Excellent for light scratch repair as well.